 How do you calculate Customer Acquisition Cost?

-How do you calculate the total Customer Lifetime Value (LTV)?
+How do I calculate the total Customer Lifetime Value (LTV)?

-Again there is not a single simple calculation that can be applied for every company, but in the general sense LTV it is the total amount of gross profit you expect to ever receive from a single customer.
+Again there is not a single simple calculation that can be applied for every company, but in the general sense, LTV is the total amount of gross profit you expect to ever receive from a single customer.
 There are many theories and great examples for calculating LTV for your specific type of business and industry.
-But for the sake of simplicity I will focus on the methodology rather than specific calculations.
+But for the sake of simplicity, I will focus on the methodology rather than specific calculations.